rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 `http://192.168.1.108/nextcloud`

-Assuming that you've done everything correctly so far, you should be presented with a nextcloud setup screen:
+Assuming that you've done everything correctly so far, you should be presented with a Nextcloud setup screen:

 ![nextcloud login screen](../images/nextcloud_screen.jpg)